MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/miscellaneous-rule-set--ndis-.md

 ---
-title: Miscellaneous rule set (NDIS)
+title: Miscellaneous Rule Set (NDIS)
 description: Use these rules to verify that your driver correctly follows a general set of requirements for the proper handling of timers, pause operations, keys, strings and bindings. ms.date: 05/21/2018
 ---